70% off

 Sole proprietor vs company: Can both claim business expenses?

 However, if you run your business as a sole proprietor – that is, your business is not a separate legal entity from you – the income you make from trading must be reported as part of your personal income tax return.
-There is also no “minimum threshold” to meet before you are required to file taxes.
+There is also no 'minimum threshold' to meet before you are required to file taxes.

 Simplifying business expenses with turnover tax

-If you are registered as a company or registered as a sole proprietor in South Africa, you can choose to pay either standard small business incometax rates or elect for turnover tax.
-Turnover tax is a simplified tax rate aimed at reducing administration for small businesses with an annual turnover of less than R1 million.
+If you are registered as a company or registered as a sole proprietor in South Africa, you can choose to pay either standard small business income tax rates or elect to pay turnover tax.

-What does this have to do with business expenses?
-Well, to make record keeping easier, the turnover tax system automatically estimates a company’s business expenses when calculating taxable income.
+To make record keeping easier, the turnover tax system automatically estimates a company’s business expenses when calculating taxable income.
 This means businesses registered for turnover tax don’t need to track and report their tax-deductible expenses.

 Additionally, small business owners will usually pay a lower tax rate under the turnover tax system than the standard tax system, and may not even have to pay tax at all depending on their annual income.
-The minimum tax threshold for small businesses and sole proprietors for the 2024-2025 tax season is as follows:

 Standard small business minimum amount of taxable income: R83,100